SophieSjoberg/ca-prepcourse-3/terminal/setup_for_developers.md

 #### That's it!
-You are all set up, you have your necessary compilers (with Xcode CLT), your package managers (RVM, Bundler and Homebrew), you have your Ruby versions installed, a version control system (Git) and you have a text editor.
+You are all set up, you have your necessary compilers (with Xcode CLT) to be able to effectivly use ruby gems, your package managers (RVM, Bundler and Homebrew) are in place, you have your Ruby versions installed, a version control system (Git) and you have a text editor.
 In your terminal, where you will be spending most of your time, you have a prompt that tells you all you need to know about where you are in your version control process.  **You are all good!**